google/WebFundamentals/src/content/en/updates/2016/11/nic55.md

 project_path: /web/_project.yaml
 book_path: /web/updates/_book.yaml
-description: what's new in Chrome 55 for developers?
+description: What's new in Chrome 55 for developers?
 Async and Await, Pointer Events and Persistent Storage.

 {# wf_published_on: 2016-11-30 #}
 {# wf_updated_on: 2016-11-30 #}
 {# wf_featured_image: /web/updates/images/generic/new-in-chrome.png #}
 {# wf_tags: chrome55,new-in-chrome,pointerevents,async,await,persistentstorage #}
-{# wf_featured_snippet: With Chrome 55, you to write promise-based code as if it were synchronous, using <code>async</code> and <code>await</code>. <b>PointerEvents</b> provide a unified way of handling all input events.
+{# wf_featured_snippet: With Chrome 55, you can write promise-based code as if it were synchronous, using <code>async</code> and <code>await</code>. <b>PointerEvents</b> provide a unified way of handling all input events.
 And <b>persistent storage</b> graduates from it’s origin trial. #}

 # New In Chrome 55 {: .page-title }